acammarat/pindol/examples/README.md

 ### Effective second- and third-order force constants

 We now want to obtain the effective force constants from the ND run as it is usually done with molecular dynamics simulations.
 To this aim, we need to collect displacements and forces, and provide them to any force constant calculator which makes use of fitting procedures.
 At the moment, we provide an interface to the [**hiPhive**](https://hiphive.materialsmodeling.org) software with the **nd2hiphive** code.
+For the relative installation, configuration and usage, the reader is referred to the **hiPhive** web pages.
 We assume that we created the *normcoord.dat* and *normacc.dat* files.
 We then prepare the *nd2hiphive.inp* input files accordingly
 ```
 POSCAR                 # reference geometry